browser-use/awesome-prompts/README.md

 - Price range: {min} to {max}
 - Property type: {type}
 - Minimum bedrooms: {x}
-- Listed within the past 14 days
+- Listed within the past {y} days

 For each listing, extract:
 1. Full address and main photo
 2. Price, square footage, and price per sqft (if available)
 3. Number of beds, baths, and property highlights
 4. Description summary (1–2 sentences max)
-5. Agent or contact details, including email or phone
-6. Direct link to the listing and any virtual tour
+5. Direct link to the listing and any virtual tour

 Output the results in a clean, sortable table.
 Prioritize properties with recent listings, discounts, or high photo counts.